Celebrating 100 Years of Grand Service

 “Celebrating 100 Years of Science”

-Join us June 14 as we kick off our Summer Reading Program, “Celebrating 100 Years of Science” with the “Super Cool Science Show” presented by Seattle’s Pacific Science Center.
+Join us June 14 at the Grandview Country Park (Fairgrounds) Event Center as we kick off our Summer Reading Program, “Celebrating 100 Years of Science” with the “Super Cool Science Show” presented by Seattle’s Pacific Science Center.

 Beginning January 1, 2014, the library will be offering downloadable music to patrons with valid library cards.
 The subscription to Freegal (“Free and Legal”) has been provided in part by a donation from Friends of Grandview Library.